Isuzu Fargo: Japanese market timeline

 The 1.8-litre options were dropped in March 1982, both replaced by 2.0-litre engines.
 In July 1982, the luxury-oriented 9-seater LS Wagon was introduced, featuring a standard sunroof among other features.
 At the same time, the column shifter was retired and a floor-mounted shifter became standard across the line.
 In November 1983, diesels became available with part-time four-wheel drive.
 In January 1984, turbodiesel engines were introduced in the Wagon LF model, followed by the addition of optional four-wheel drive on wagons in November of that year.

 In January 1986, the Fargo received a facelift, with changes to the headlights (now somewhat wider and with a more trapezoidal shape) and the instrument panel.
 One year later, an automatic transmission became available on rear-wheel drive variants.
 In September 1987, the naturally aspirated diesel wagons were discontinued, leaving only turbodiesels for these noncommercial versions.
-In October 1988, a cab-forward pickup (truck) body style was added, although it did not last enough, and was replaced by the more popular Isuzu Faster trucks.
+In October 1988, a short-lived cab-forward pickup (truck) body style was added; it was soon replaced by the more popular Isuzu Faster trucks.

 In January 1991, the 2.4-litre 4FG1 diesel engine introduced, replacing the earlier 1.8- and 2.0-litre units.
 Design changes were also made, to both the interior and exterior.
 In August 1993, the 2.4-litre 4FG1-T turbodiesel standardised across the range.
 Three-point rear seatbelts were now fitted to models fitted with rear seats and the air conditioning unit is now chlorofluorocarbon free (CFC).

 Bedford Midi / Vauxhall Midi

 General Motors-owned Vauxhall Motors offered a version of the Fargo as the Bedford Midi between 1985 and 1994.
 Following the sale of the Bedford Vehicles to AWD, the Bedford Midi was rebadged as the Vauxhall Midi.
-Versions sold in continental Europe and Ireland were sold under various names, including Bedford Seta, General Motors Midi, GME Midi, and Isuzu Midi.
+Versions sold in continental Europe and Ireland were sold under various names, including Bedford Seta (in Portugal), General Motors Midi, GME Midi (in Spain), and Isuzu Midi.
 Between 1983 and 1988, Industries Mécaniques Maghrébines (IMM) produced the Isuzu Midi at its Kairouan, Tunisia, manufacturing facility.